QuentinRa/blog.quentinra.dev/cyber/cybersecurity/index.md

 <tr><td>WannaCry (2016)<br><b>Ransomware</b></td><td>

 Use a breach in Windows, created by the NSA, and stolen by hackers in 2013.
-The NSA notified Microsoft when this virus was released, to make them patch it.
+The NSA notified Microsoft when this virus was released to make them patch it.
 Used in 2017 by North Korean on 200 000 computers.
 Auto-replicating virus, asking for a ransom.
-The original code was added a kill-switch by the NSA, allowing them to kill the virus.
+The original code was added a kill-switch by the NSA, allowing anyone knowing it to kill the virus.
 </td></tr>
 </table>